 This was a pretty special trip for us, and the pictures I was to take would be incredibly important keepsakes.
 Even though remote, the possibility of losing both the laptop and hard drive — and all my photographs — was something I didn’t want to let happen.

-One approach that I discarded early was to upload everything daily to my own server – I have lots of space there after all.
-Unfortunately, internet connectivity was to be questionable, slow and often expensive.
-It just wasn’t practical to upload what in the end turned out to be roughly 24 gigabytes of photographs (roughly 2,300 images).
+One approach that I discarded early was to upload everything daily to my own server; I have lots of space there, after all.
+Unfortunately, internet connectivity was to be questionable, slow, and often expensive.
+It wasn’t practical to upload what in the end turned out to be roughly 24 gigabytes of photographs (roughly 2,300 images).

-Before I left I purchased 10 4-gigabyte compact flash cards and prepared self-addressed envelopes in which to mail them home.
-At the end of our stay in each city, I’d copy the accumulated photographs to a CF card, and drop it in the mail.
+Before I left, I purchased 10 four-gigabyte compact flash cards and prepared self-addressed envelopes in which to mail them home.
+At the end of our stay in each city, I copied the accumulated photographs to a CF card and dropped it in the mail.
 Some of my photographs would be home before me, and the rest would trickle in shortly after my return.
-Even if the absolute worst happens and we lose everything short of our lives, we’d still have our pictures.
+Even if the absolute worst happened and we lost everything short of our lives, we’d still have our pictures.

 I kept that in mind even as I downloaded photographs from my camera to my laptop.

-A common approach is to “move” photographs — deleting them from the camera as they are placed on the laptop, so as to make room on the camera’s memory card for the next days pictures.
-But that still results in only one copy of the pictures, and during a copy operation that can, in some cases, be destructive (if a hard drive goes bad during a move, for example, the file being moved could conceivably be lost).
+A common approach is to “move” photographs — deleting them from the camera as they are placed on the laptop so as to make room on the camera’s memory card for the next day’s pictures.
+But that still results in only one copy of the pictures, and a copy operation that can, in some cases, be destructive (if a hard drive goes bad during a move, for example, the file being moved could conceivably be lost).

 My approach was to follow this sequence:

-At some point, I would backup the laptop – effectively creating a third copy of the pictures on the external drive.
+- At some point, I would backed the laptop, effectively creating a third copy of the pictures on the external drive.
 (One in the camera, one on the laptop, and one on the external drive.)

 I’ve not talked about security, because this is primarily an article about backing up, but the two cross paths, as you might expect.

-The question to be answered is simply this: will someone have access to my personal data if:
+The question to be answered is this: will someone have access to my personal data if:

-My backups happen to use 7-Zip, and they’re password encrypted with an exceptionally strong password.
+My backups use 7-Zip, and they’re password-encrypted with an exceptionally strong password.

 The surprising one as I was setting all this up was the compact flash memory cards that I was mailing to myself.
-I decided that I didn’t really want some random person to have access to my photographs should the memory cards fall into the wrong hands.
-So, rather than actually containing the photographs directly, each 4GB memory card instead contains a single file: a 4GB encrypted TrueCrypt volume, inside of which are the photographs I’m mailing home.
-Once again useless without the pass phrase.
+I decided I didn’t really want some random person to have access to my photographs should the memory cards fall into the wrong hands.
+So I encrypted those too: each four-gigabyte memory card contains a single file: an encrypted TrueCrypt volume inside of which are the photographs I’m mailing home.
+Once again useless without the passphrase.